ablazleon/env-k8-jenkins/README.md

 - [x] With a dockerfile

 2. Jenkins
-- [X] Tried on an EC" and discovered the benefits of Jenkins X. Setup the repo for continuous integration.
+- [X] Tried on an EC2 and discovered the benefits of Jenkins X. Setup the repo for continuous integration.
 - [ ] Test pipeline: photo of a failing linting.
+WIth prow.

 3. EKS.
 - [ ] Create a cluster: photo that it works manually